 Prerequisites

-- Custom Catalogs are the third-party software catalogs which you can add manually to SCCM console.
+• Custom Catalogs are the third-party software catalogs that you can add manually to the SCCM console.
 You can find more detail in the below section.

-NOTE! – There are only few vendors provide FREE custom catalogs.
-You can find more details in the blog post Free List of Catalogs SCCM Third-Party Software Updates.
+NOTE! – There are only a few vendors that provide FREE custom catalogs.
+You can find more details in the blog post free List of Catalogs SCCM Third-Party Software Updates.

-The following is the quick list of pre requisites which you want to make sure before enabling the update feature.
+The following is the quick list of prerequisites that you want to ensure before enabling the update feature.

-- Valid Business Requirement and find sponsorship from management.
+• Valid Business requirements and find sponsorship from management.

-- License cost – SCCM support is free, but if you want to use other third-party products for getting the more vendor application support (via Custom Catalog), then you need to pay the extra licensing cost.
+• License cost – SCCM support is free, but if you want to use other third-party products to get more vendor application support (via Custom Catalog), you need to pay the extra licensing cost.

-- SCCM Server Specs & Disk Space – Consider Upgrading Disk Space as per your requirement.
+• SCCM Server Specs & Disk Space – Consider Upgrading Disk Space per your requirement.

-- Check out Certificate requirements at the Server and client side.
-Also, you might need to adjust the Group Policy setting at the client side.
+• Check out Certificate requirements at the Server and client-side.
+Also, you might need to adjust the Group Policy setting on the client-side.

 NOTE! – Some Certificate Details – 1.
 WSUS (Publishers Self Signed) – Code Signing – Only WSUS Server 2.
 Trusted Publishers – WSUS Server & Client 3.
 Trusted Root Certificate – WSUS Server & Client